Frankie Valli: Personal life

 Valli has been married four times.
 In his early 20s, he married his first wife, Mary, who already had a two-year-old daughter.
 They had two daughters together and divorced after 13 years in 1971.
 His stepdaughter and younger daughter both died in separate incidents in 1980.
-Valli married MaryAnn Hannagan in 1974, and the marriage lasted eight years.
+Valli married MaryAnn Hannigan in 1974, and the marriage lasted eight years.
 He married Randy Clohessy in 1984; they had three sons and divorced in 2004.
 Valli's surviving daughter later briefly married Four Seasons drummer/vocalist Gerry Polci, and their daughter Olivia Polci, who also adopted the stage surname Valli, is a professional stage actress.
 She portrayed her grandmother Mary in a Jersey Boys production in 2019.
 Frankie married Jackie Jacobs on June 26, 2023, in Las Vegas.
 Valli and Jacobs reside in Encino, California.
 Valli obtained a restraining order effective until 2027 against his eldest son for threats of violence against his father and brothers.

 One issue in Valli's third divorce went up on appeal to the Supreme Court of California, whether a life insurance policy purchased in 2003 was community property.
-On May 15, 2014, the court unanimously affirmed the trial court's ruling that the policy was community property (and not Randy's separate property), in an opinion signed by Associate Justice Joyce Kennard.
+On May 15, 2014, the court unanimously affirmed the trial court's ruling that the policy was community property (and not Clohessy's separate property), in an opinion signed by Associate Justice Joyce Kennard.